ietf-tools/rfc2html/CONTRIBUTING.md

 * Reference issues and pull requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit title
 * Consider starting the commit message with one of the following keywords (see [Conventional Commits](https://www.conventionalcommits.org/) specification):
+    * `chore`: Tool changes, configuration changes and changes to things that do not actually go into production
     * `ci:` Changes that affect the build system or external dependencies
     * `docs:` Documentation only changes
     * `feat:` A new feature